 Funded primarily by a grant from the U.S. Geological Survey, the AmericaView consortium is comprised of university-led, state-based consortia working together to sustain a network of state and local remote sensing scientists, educators, analysts, and technicians.
 Remote sensing, the process of detecting or monitoring the properties of an object without physical contact, is a ubiquitous part of 21st Century society and is used in a wide range of applications from business to the natural sciences.
 AmericaView’s networks, facilities, and capabilities are highly leveraged and used for sharing and applying Landsat and other public domain remotely sensed satellite data in a wide range of civilian applications, from formal and informal education, to ecosystem analysis and natural resources management, to disaster response.
 AmericaView’s primary goal is to support the many beneficial uses of remote sensing in service to society.

-An 8-page brochure including a membership map with lead institutions, highlights of AV’s programs, and contact information is available for viewing/downloading:
+An 8-page brochure is available for viewing/downloading that includes a membership map with lead institutions, highlights of AV’s programs, and contact information.
+It is available in two levels of resolution.
+A simpler Tri-Fold is also available for viewing/downloading: